 Best time of year to party in Montreal

-Summer is an amazing season to visit and if you’re looking for a party around every corner, be there during the Montreal Jazz Festival (June/July) which is the world’s largest jazz festival and fun time to be in the city.
+Summer is an amazing season to visit and if you’re looking for a party around every corner, be there during the Montreal Jazz Festival (June/July), the world’s largest jazz festival and fun time to be in the city.

 Where to party in Montreal